AI Image Generation

 Prompt 2: Anime Cyberpunk Character

-• Nailed the cyberpunk genre with goggles, tech wear, and neon gear
+• Genre Accuracy: Nailed the cyberpunk aesthetic with goggles, tech wear, and neon gear.

-• The style feels closer to Cyberpunk 2077 or early 90s anime
+• Style Match: The style feels closer to Cyberpunk 2077 or 90s anime, adhering strictly to the prompt's requested atmosphere.

 Nano Banana Pro Anime Cyberpunk Character Result